 Do say: “While it lacks Hemingway’s characteristic sparseness, it’s a fascinating insight into the changing role of men after the First World War.”

-The Sun Also Rises isn’t my favourite from Hemingway’s collected works (see my review here for details), but a lot of people love it so it might crop up in conversation.
+The Sun Also Rises isn’t my favourite from Hemingway’s works (see my review here for details), but a lot of people love it so it might crop up in conversation.
 If you can, steer the conversation towards the origins of the story in Hemingway’s own life.
 No one’s quite sure whether Hemingway was rejected from the military due to his poor eyesight, or whether he just wussed out of being a soldier and snagged a position as an ambulance driver instead.
 Either way, themes of rejection and cowardice and male insecurity are present in all of his work.
 The Sun Also Rises is a “roman à clef” (a true story dressed up as fiction) based on the lives of Hemingway and his friends in the “Lost Generation”.

 Hint: Hemingway is famously nicknamed “Papa”, so you’ll sound like a real literary insider if you call him that now and then.